 There are also lots of gender-neutral pronouns in use, some of them more gender neutral.
 Here are a few you might hear:

 - They/them/theirs (Shea ate their food because they were hungry.)
 This is a pretty common gender-neutral pronoun and it can be used in the singular.
 Singular “they” is not a new concept to English speakers – singular they is often used if we do not know the person we are talking about (“Who called you?
 What did they want?”)

 - Just my name please!
 (Ash ate Ash’s food because Ash was hungry) Some people prefer not to use pronouns at all, using their name as a pronoun instead.

-A pronoun is a word that refers to either the people talking (like I or you) or someone or something that is being talked about (like she, it, them, and this).
-Gender pronouns (like he and hers) specifically refer to people that you are talking about.
+A pronoun is a word that refers to either the people talking (I or you) or someone or something that is being talked about (like she, it, them, and this).
+Gender pronouns (he/she/they/ze etc.) specifically refer to people that you are talking about.